-Do not take Rivaroxaban if you are pregnant or breast-feeding.
-If there is a chance that you could become pregnant, use a reliable contraceptive while you are taking Rivaroxaban.
+Do not take rivaroxaban if you are pregnant or breast-feeding.
+If there is a chance that you could become pregnant, use a reliable contraceptive while you are taking this medicine.
 If you become pregnant while you are taking this medicine, tell your doctor immediately, who will decide how you should be treated.